aidan-duggan/while-gaming/_drafts/board-game-arena-first-impressions.md

 Recently we've started playing regularly using Board Game Arena, this has the advantage of only one person needing to have a paid account and a much wider library of games.

 I've been impressed enough with it so far.
-The library is decent lots of familiar favourites () as well as lots of weird stuff!
-Personally I'm trying to play games I've played physically before but I'll see how long before I crack and play something new.
+The library is decent lots of familiar favourites as well as lots of weird stuff!
+Personally I'm trying to only play games I've played physically before  (even nothing but help make picking a game easier!) but I'll see how long before I crack and play something new to me.

 **How I'm finding it**